imanghafoori1/laravel-decorator/README.md

 ![python-and-prey](https://user-images.githubusercontent.com/6961695/51078481-a2ad9300-16ca-11e9-8bf2-1d4ed214e030.jpg)

-#### Why this header is chosen for a laravel package ?!
+#### You might say, why such a horrible header :scream: is chosen for a laravel package ?!
 You will shortly see why...

-### What is a "Decorator" ?

-A decorator wraps around the original function, effectively take over it's behaviour and returns result on it's behalf..

-Like a python snake swallowing a deer and wraps around it's body ...

-Decorators take in a callable, wrap around them and return a newly born callable.

-Technically, A `"Decorator"` :

-1 - Is a "callable" (python is an animal)

-2 - It takes a "callable" as it's only argument (a python swallow an other animal)

-3 - It returns a new "callable" (and turns into a bloated animal surrounding it.)

 ### :truck: Installation :